thatsus/vue-resource-mocker/README.md

 The return value of a route closure can be any data type.
 The status will be 200 for regular responses.

-For advanced responses, use request.respondWith(body, options).
+For advanced responses, use `request.respondWith(body, options)`.
 The `body` can be any data type.
-The `options` is an object with some of the following keys:
+The `options` parameter is an object with some of the following keys:

  * status - number, required
  * statusText - string